 This partnership has contributed to transfer knowledge on innovative solutions for Active and Healthy Ageing between both regions.

-In 2019, the Basque Country was named a Reference Site with four stars and was also granted the “Seal of Excellence” by the European
+In 2019, the Basque Country was awarded a Reference Sites with four stars and was also granted the “recognition of excellence” by the European

 The EC, through EIP on AHA, also launched in 2019 a call to support Twinning initiatives between regions distinguished as Reference Sites.
 Kronikgune, which represents the Basque Country, has been granted funds to twin with Andalusia, which is also a four-star Reference Site.
 The Basque Country was responsible for sharing the innovative experiences and solutions that encourage the coordination of the healthcare system and social sector.

 On 28 and 29 November, a delegation of the Department of Healthcare and Families and the Department of Equality, Social Policies and Work-Life Balance of the Andalusian Government visited Bilbao.
 The purpose of this visit was to learn about the social and health care coordination of the Basque Country and, specifically, the tools and activities that have been developed.

 The Basque Government, through the Strategic Priorities of Social care and Healthcare 2017-2020, showcases the importance of acting on medium and micro levels of the social and healthcare systems.
 It uses a comprehensive approach with a coordinated action that focuses on the social care and healthcare needs of people and their quality of life.
 The need to establish a common language between the health and social fields, and the possibility to develop a shared evaluation of these needs has resulted in the creation of InterRAI-CA tool, which is the acronym for Resident Assessment Instrument (in its Inter version), Contact Assessment, and other innovative solutions, such as Beti ON Telecare service or the access to the Electronic Health Record from Nursing Homes.